VDaroglou/GetDataCourseProject/CodeBook.md

     (68 variable columns, 10299 observations)

 3.  **Use descriptive activity names to name the activities in the data set.**
+	The details of the resulting descriptive names are below.

 4.  **Appropriately label the data set with descriptive variable names.**
     The details of the resulting descriptive names are below.